OFFICE OF THE STATE TREASURER AMD RECEIVER GENERAL

-Unless an employee was terminated for violation of public policy, personnel policy, state or federal law, a former employee who had resigned from his/her employment may seek re-employment with the Treasury.
+Unless an employee was terminated for violation of policy, state or federal law, a former employee who had resigned from his/her employment may seek re-employment with the Treasury.

 EXCEPTION TO HIRING POLICY

-Upon request and demonstration of an urgent need, Human Resources may bypass the Hiring Policy.
+Upon request and demonstration of an urgent need, Human Resources may bypass some or all of the foregoing Hiring Policy.
 This exception must be agreed upon by Human Resources, Chief of Staff, First Deputy Treasurer and General Counsel, or a combination thereof.
-Immediate consideration for an exception will be made in order to make an appointment pursuant to M.G.L.
-Chapter 10 Section 5, hire management, or to fill an urgent vacancy.
+Immediate consideration for an exception will be made in order to make an appointment, pursuant to M.G.L.
+Chapter 10 Section 5, to hire management, or to fill an urgent vacancy.

-Where there is an exception, no employee can bypass the provisions regarding CORI and other background checks, recommendations, family relationship, employment eligibility.
-These provisions and any other applicable law shall be adhered to at all times.
+No employee may bypass the provisions regarding CORI and other background checks, recommendations, family relationship, and legal authorization to work in the United States.
+These provisions and any other requirements mandated by law shall be adhered to at all times.

 Effective May 2011, Revised September 2013